locamera/react/README.md

 1. Push your changes to the GitLab repository.
 2. The pipeline will automatically build, test, and deploy the application.

+For manual deployment, use the management script and select the "Start production environment" option.

 ## Contributing